 Seasonal sea-ice, that is ice that forms in the winter and disappears in the summer, in Antarctica and the Arctic are both changing though in opposite directions.

-Sea ice can build up and disappear much more quickly than the much thicker glaciers and ice shelves, the average thickness in Antarctica is around 1m, in the Artic it is 2m, glaciers and ice shelves measure in at least 10's of meters and commonly 100's and 1000's.
-The area of Antarctica approximately doubles each winter due to the formation of sea ice.
+Sea ice can build up and disappear much more quickly than the much thicker glaciers and ice shelves, the average thickness in Antarctica is around 1m, in the Arctic it is 2m.
+Arctic sea ice is more likely to last more than one year and so get thicker, Antarctic sea-ice is more often just a year old before it melts.
+Glaciers and ice shelves measure in at least 10's of meters and commonly in the 100's of meters.

-this has masked the effects of warming temperatures at a local
+masked the effects of warming temperatures at a local level,

-level, particularly on the larger part of East Antarctica and
+particularly on the larger part of East Antarctica and areas

 The loss of ozone has also led to increased winds and storms, both in frequency and strength.
 Winds in the Southern Ocean have been estimated to have increased by 15-20%.
 It has caused a low pressure system to form in the Amundsen Sea again both with increased frequency and strength.
 This low pressure sucks cold air from the interior of Antarctic and across the Ross Sea leading to a great increase in the amount of sea-ice forming in this area in recent years.
 This has been exacerbated by cold fresh melt water from the Pine Island glacier, which less dense than the sea-water below, floats above it freezing more easily than sea water due to it's lower salt content.
 The result is that a combination of more frequent cold storms and more readily frozen surface sea water leads to more sea ice being formed.

-The average extent of sea ice in Antarctica over the last five years compared to the 30 year average.
+The average extent of sea ice in Antarctica over the last ten years compared to the previous 30 year average.

 Prince Gustav Channel